gitter-badger/njexl/README.md

 this project use and reccomends [BrowserStack](www.browserstack.com/) for the web testing part.
 I belive that resources in the internet should remain open, and free of cost.
 I believe in the [Mozilla Manifesto](https://www.mozilla.org/en-US/about/manifesto/).

+For including this programmatically into your JVM code see the examples [here](http://commons.apache.org/proper/commons-jexl/reference/examples.html).

+The improved language manual can be found ( always updated ) in the wiki.
+Also a cached summarized [pdf booklet](https://github.com/nmondal/njexl/blob/master/doc/pdfs/nJexl-Merged.pdf) is maintained.

 ## Summary